kubernetes-sigs/lws/keps/849-DisaggregatedSet-HPA/README.md

 ### Alternative 4: Require the user to author the scaler CR

-Same CRD shape, but with a `targetRef {name, role}` field the user fills in explicitly.
-The DS controller reads the scaler where present and attaches a non-controller ownerRef for GC.
+Same CRD, but with an explicit `spec.targetRef {name, role}` field the user fills in.
+The DS controller reads whatever scaler the user created and attaches a non-controller ownerRef for GC.

-**Rejected because**:
-- Users have to write and name every scaler themselves (2N+1 manifests for N scalable roles instead of N+1).
-- Ownership is unconventional: the controller can't take `Controller=true` because the user owns the object.
-- Two consistency risks disappear with autocreate: (a) user-authored `targetRef` disagreeing with the intended DS/role (e.g. a typo); (b) users forgetting to create the scaler after flipping a role to `External` (leaves the role at 0 with no clear indication that a manifest is missing).
-- Kubernetes precedent: composite workloads own their subordinate objects (Deployment→ReplicaSet, DisaggregatedSet→LeaderWorkerSet), and no established API asks users to hand-author what is really an implementation-managed piece of the parent's lifecycle.
-The scaler being the /scale target rather than a "pure internal" like a ReplicaSet doesn't change the ownership argument — the controller still needs to create and clean it up in lockstep with the role's mode.

-The autocreate design keeps the same CRD schema — the target association just moves from an explicit `spec.targetRef` field to the deterministic name + controller ownerRef.
+**Rejected because**: it makes users author `2N+1` manifests for `N` scalable roles instead of `N+1`, and forces the controller to use a non-standard ownerRef (`Controller=false`) since the user owns the object — breaking with the Kubernetes precedent that composite workloads own their subordinate objects (Deployment→ReplicaSet, DisaggregatedSet→LeaderWorkerSet).
+The autocreate design keeps the same CRD schema; the (DS, role) association just moves from an explicit spec field to the deterministic name + controller ownerRef.

-### Alternative 5: Bootstrap seed field on the role

-Add `scaling.initialReplicas *int32` so the DS controller can seed the auto-created scaler at cold start (before any autoscaler has written).

-**Rejected because**:
-- Every real-world autoscaler bootstraps itself: HPA writes `minReplicas` unconditionally when the target is below the floor; KEDA does the same via `minReplicaCount`; custom Mimir-based autoscalers (e.g. mistral) have their own min-replicas config and write on their first tick.
-- The field would duplicate a value users already set on their HPA/KEDA object (`minReplicas` / `minReplicaCount`), which reviewers reject as "why does the same information live in two places?".
-- The only autoscalers it would help are those that observe per-pod metrics AND have no min-replicas floor — a narrow enough case that a one-time `kubectl scale` is an acceptable workaround.

-Keeping the API narrow (no `initialReplicas` field, no cross-CRD watch on HPA) is the preferred trade.